NicGanon/coolCompiler/README.md

-hello, this is a cool compiler whick made by nicganon.
-I'm learning compiler now.
+This is a simple compiler which include lexer and parer for C porgamming laguage.

+The pogram is not finished.